 - Lubbock is home to two Amazon distribution centers and a number of other warehouses, which could lead to increased traffic density.

-- Over 205,000 people in Texas suffered non-fatal injuries in motor vehicle accidents in 2020.
+- Nearly 240,000 people in Texas suffered non-fatal injuries in motor vehicle accidents in 2021.

-You could seek compensation if you were hurt or lost a loved one in a truck accident in Lubbock.
+You could seek compensation if you suffered injuries or lost a loved one in a truck accident on Hunter Street, Southeast Drive, or any other roadway in Lubbock.
 Our team is here to help you understand your rights and take legal action, including filing insurance claims or lawsuits, as necessary.
 We do not charge any upfront fees for handling a Lubbock truck collision case.

-The statute of limitations starts the moment you become injured or your loved one passes away, so it pays to act quickly.
-Connect with our team today.
+The statute of limitations starts the moment you or your loved one becomes injured, so it pays to act quickly.
+Connect with our team today and learn more about how our Texas personal injury lawyers can fight for your right to financial compensation.
 You owe us nothing unless we win your case.

-Take action for your truck accident injuries with the help of a truck accident lawyer in Lubbock.
-Call Loncar Lyon Jenkins now for a free case evaluation.
+Take action for your truck accident injuries with the help of our Lubbock truck accident lawyers.
+Contact Loncar Lyon Jenkins now for a free case evaluation.